being-aerys/Python_Numpy_Implementations_of_Machine_Learning_Algorithms/README.md

     a.
 PCA<br>
     b.
 LDA
 <br><br>
 PS: Some helper code in the repo could have been generated using Generative AI tools like ChatGPT.
-Nonetheless, the algorithm implementations are implemented by the owner from scratch.
+Nonetheless, the algorithm implementations were implemented by the owner from scratch.